-The IGA review draft report has been released and includes recommendations on the regulatory framework for the eConveyancing market.
-However, the IGA review draft report also recommends a two-year moratorium on further approvals of ELNOs while the framework for competition is developed.30 A two-year moratorium has the potential to set back competition and investment in the industry for many years for three key reasons:
+The IGA review draft report released in July includes recommendations on the regulatory framework for the eConveyancing market.
+However, the IGA review draft report also recommends a two-year moratorium on further approvals of ELNOs while the framework for competition is developed.38

+A two-year moratorium has the potential to set back competition and investment in the industry for many years for three key reasons:

 - Potential new entrant ELNOs are unlikely to begin developing their ELN platform until the moratorium is concluded and the regulatory environment is known.
-Due to the long lead times involved in developing an ELNO's software platform and infrastructure, this means that competition will be delayed for much longer than two years. - Regulatory uncertainty is likely to increase the perceived risk of the eConveyancing market and impact the cost of capital for ELNOs, reducing their ability or willingness to invest in the market.31 - As discussed in Section 3.4 there are considerable network effects in the industry, and a two-year moratorium on new entry would allow the existing ELNOs to cement their position in the market.
+Due to the long lead times involved in developing an ELNO's software platform and infrastructure, this means that competition will be delayed for much longer than two years. - Regulatory uncertainty is likely to increase the perceived risk of the eConveyancing market and impact the cost of capital for ELNOs, reducing their ability or willingness to invest in the market.39 - As discussed in Section 3.4, there are considerable network effects in the industry, and a two-year moratorium on new entry would allow the existing ELNOs to cement their position in the market.
+This would increase the barriers to entry for new ELNOs and reduce the prospect for robust and effective competition in the market.

 Since the regulatory framework for competition seeks to create minimum conditions and provide guidance to prospective ELNOs, it would seem more prudent to follow the approach taken by the Council of Financial Regulators and the ACCC.
-This would involve regulators providing guidance to a prospective new entrant on potential specific requirements before the submission of their licence application.
-For more details, see Box 3.1.
+This would involve regulators providing guidance to a prospective new entrant on potential specific requirements before the submission of their application.40 For more details, see Box 3.1.